Where are they now? Tottenham’s 7 Gareth Bale replacements from 2013

-During his first spell at Tottenham, Gareth Bale gradually developed into one of the best players in the world.
-Replacing him was always going to be difficult for Spurs.
+During his first spell at Tottenham, Gareth Bale became one of the best players in the world.
+Replacing him was always going to be nigh-on impossible for Spurs.

-So, rather than try, Tottenham reinvested the £85million Real Madrid paid for Bale to sign not one but seven new players.
+So, rather than try to substitute him with one world-class, high-cost player, Tottenham reinvested the £85million Real Madrid paid for Bale to sign not one but seven new players.

 Paulinho arrived at White Hart Lane with high expectations after starring for Corinthians in Brazil, but the midfielder failed to live up to the hype.